Enable GitOps for Kestra with the SyncFlows Task

 The SyncFlows task is a powerful integration that allows you to sync your code with Git from the UI while still managing this process entirely in code!
 Kestra unifies the development experience between the UI and code so you can combine the best of both worlds without sacrificing the benefits of version control.

-The process is simple: you can sync your flows from a Git repository on a schedule or anytime you push a change to a given Git branch.
-The task allows you to easily sync one or more flows from a given namespace.
+The task syncs one or more flows from a Git repository on a schedule or anytime you push a change to a given Git branch.

 Before you begin

-Before you start using the SyncFlows task, make sure you have the following prerequisites in place:
+Before you start using the SyncFlows task, ensure the following prerequisites are in place:

 1. A Git repository where you want to sync your flows.
-If you haven't pushed any flows yet, check out this guide using the PushFlows task.
+If you haven’t pushed any flows yet, see the guide using the PushFlows task.

 2. A Personal Access Token (PAT) for Git authentication.